JoepVanlier/JSFX/README.md

 to your reapack (https://reapack.com/) list of repositories.
 If you run into issues with these, feel free to open an issue here on github.

+Note that everything is permissively licensed, but if you use some of the code in your own works, I'd appreciate a mention.
+Thanks!

 # Yutani
 ![yutani_new_cut](https://user-images.githubusercontent.com/19836026/109434606-678b8c80-7a16-11eb-85d8-9071e82bc312.gif)